 The results in Berlin clearly illustrate that indoor air quality is influenced by outdoor air pollution.
-Since there are no internal sources of NO_2 emissions inside the classrooms, the concentrations detected in the schools in Berlin have travelled from outdoors into the schools' interior where they can affect the health of the pupils.
-The high CO_2 concentrations show that it is necessary to improve ventilation as the levels observed were all far above healthy limits and therefore likely to negatively influence the learning performance of the children.
-However, when ventilating the classrooms by opening windows, the outdoor air quality and its potential to enter the classroom environment must be considered.
+The concentrations of NO2 detected in the schools in Berlin have travelled from outdoors into the schools' interior where they can affect the health of the pupils as they spend a significant part of the day there.
+The high CO2 concentrations show that it is necessary to improve ventilation as the levels observed were all far above healthy limits and therefore likely to negatively influence the learning performance of the children.
+However, when ventilating the classrooms by opening windows, the outdoor air quality and its potential to enter the classroom environment must be considered greater energy efficiency.
+However, as long as the outdoor air is polluted, schools will struggle to achieve good indoor air quality